-1. Election of three FOR all nominees // WITHHOLD AUTHORITY to vote // EXCEPTIONS // Class 1 Directors: listed below for all nominees listed below as indicated on the reverse side.
+Election of three FOR all nominees // WITHHOLD AUTHORITY to vote EXCEPTIONS / / // Class 1 Directors: listed below for all nominees listed below Nominees: Kenneth L. Way, Larry W. McCurdy, and Eliot M. Fried.

-Nominees: Kenneth L. Way, Larry W. McCurdy, and Eliot M. Fried.
 (INSTRUCTIONS: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, MARK THE "EXCEPTIONS" BOX AND WRITE THAT NOMINEE'S NAME IN THE SPACE PROVIDED BELOW.)
 EXCEPTIONS

-- Ratify the appointment of Arthur Andersen LLP as independent auditors for the Company for 1995. - FOR / / AGAINST / / ABSTAIN / /
+Ratify the appointment of Arthur Andersen LLP as independent auditors for the Company for 1995.
+ABSTAIN / /

-To take action upon any other business as may properly come before the meeting.
+3. To take action upon any other business as may properly come before the meeting.